danielgjackson/reddit-scraper/README.md

 This process takes the scraped raw submissions and comments and, by default, collates them to a `data/$SUBREDDIT.collated-ndjson` directory as:

-  * a single `submissions-all.ndjson` file, one line for each submission.
+  * a single `submissions-index.ndjson` file, one line for each submission.

   * a file `comments-$SUBMISSIONID.ndjson` file, where `$SUBMISSIONID` is the ID of the submission, with one line for each comment.